coq/coq/doc/sphinx/user-extensions/proof-schemes.rst

   definitions.
 Each term :n:`@ident__i` proves a general principle of mutual induction for objects in type :n:`@ident__j`.

-.. cmdv:: Scheme @ident := Minimality for @ident Sort sort {* with @ident := Minimality for @ident' Sort sort}
+.. cmdv:: Scheme @ident := Minimality for @ident Sort @sort {* with @ident := Minimality for @ident' Sort @sort}

    Same as before but defines a non-dependent elimination principle more natural in case of inductively defined relations.

 .. cmdv:: Scheme Equality for @ident
    :name: Scheme Equality